GSA/cdoc/_exec-members/8-duvall-kevin.md

 layout: bio
 permalink: /bio/Duvall-kevin/
 name : Kevin Duvall
-department: Department of Education
+department: Department of Health and Human Services
-job-title: Chief Data Officer
+job-title: Acting Chief Data Officer
 role: Data Sharing Working Group
 ---
 Kevin Duvall is the HHS Acting Chief Data Officer.
 In his current role, he is responsible for the Department’s planning for and execution of the Foundations for Evidence-Based Policymaking Act and the development of the HHS Protect COVID-19 data sharing ecosystem.